A complete guide to exploring Dorset’s beautiful Isle of Purbeck – written by a local and packed with insider tips!

-Ruined castles, chalky grasslands, and dramatic cliffs await on the Isle of Purbeck.
-Bordered by water on three sides, this glorious peninsula is home to some of the top attractions in Dorset, including some of the most important spots on the famous Jurassic Coast.
+Ruined castles, chalky grasslands, and dramatic cliffs await you on the Isle of Purbeck.
+Bordered by water on three sides, this glorious peninsula is home to several of the top attractions in Dorset – including some of the most important spots on the famous Jurassic Coast.

 - Where is the Isle of Purbeck?